-The Company has the following warrants outstanding as of June 30, 2019, all of which contain standard anti-dilution protections in the event of subsequent rights offerings, stock splits, stock dividends or other extraordinary dividends, or other similar changes in the Company's common stock or capital structure, and none of which have any participating rights for any losses:
+The Company has the following warrants outstanding as of September 30, 2019, all of which contain standard anti-dilution protections in the event of subsequent rights offerings, stock splits, stock dividends or other extraordinary dividends, or other similar changes in the Company's common stock or capital structure, and none of which have any participating rights for any losses:

-Securities into which warrants are convertible Warrants outstanding rrants outstanding Exercise Price
+Securities into which warrants are convertible Warrants outstanding Exercise Price Expiration Date

+0 1 0004

-Common Stock 1,646,364 \$ 0.10 April 2024
+Common Stock 1,433,333 \$ 0.10 September 2024

+Common Stock 30,666,667 \$ 0.30 September 2024

+Common Stock 2,115,738 \$ 0.375 September 2024

 Common Stock 10,454,546 \$ 1.10 April 2024

 Common Stock 636,364 \$ 1.375 April 2024

 Common Stock 84,000 \$ 3.125 March 2024

 Common Stock 10,914 \$ 22.99 December 2026

-Total 12,832,188
+Total 45,401,562

 The aggregate fair value at issuance of the warrants entitling the holder to purchase one share of common stock for \$3.125 that were issued to the placement agents' designees at the closing of the March 2019 Offering (see Note 1) was estimated to be \$100,000, using the Black-Scholes valuation model, using a closing stock price of \$2.08 and assumptions including estimated volatility of 80%, a risk-free interest rate of 2.34%, a zero dividend rate and an estimated remaining term of 5.0 years.
 The aggregate fair value at issuance of the warrants entitling the holder to purchase one share of common stock for \$1.375 that were issued to the underwriters' designees at the closing of the April 2019 Offering (see Note 1) was estimated to be \$333,000, using the Black-Scholes valuation model, using a closing stock price of \$0.89 and assumptions including estimated volatility of 83%, a risk-free interest rate of 2.31%, a zero dividend rate and an estimated remaining term of 5.0 years.
+The aggregate fair value at issuance of the warrants entitling the holder to purchase one share of common stock for \$0.375 that were issued to the underwriters' designees at the closing of the September 2019 Offering (see Note 1) was estimated to be \$497,000, using the Black-Scholes valuation model, using a closing stock price of \$0.36 and assumptions including estimated volatility of 83%, a risk-free interest rate of 1.55%, a zero dividend rate and an estimated remaining term of 5.0 years.

-In the event of a Fundamental Transaction (a transfer of ownership of the Company as defined in the warrant) within the Company's control, the holders of unexercised common stock warrants exercisable for \$1.10 shall be entitled to receive cash consideration equal to a Black-Scholes valuation, as defined in the warrant.
+In the event of a Fundamental Transaction (a transfer of ownership of the Company as defined in the warrant) within the Company's control, the holders of the unexercised common stock warrants exercisable for \$0.30, \$0.375 and \$1.10 shall be entitled to receive cash consideration equal to a Black-Scholes valuation, as defined in the warrant.
 If such Fundamental Transaction is not within the Company's control, the warrantholders would only be entitled to receive the same form of consideration (and in the same proportion) as the holders of the Company's common stock, hence these warrants are classified as a component of permanent equity.